Welcome to Solomon!

 2. Funds may be direct deposited earlier for a $10 rush fee (certain restrictions may apply in cases of bank holidays etc. Please notify payroll@reliant.org of this special request as part of your completed Payroll Advance request form to find out the availability of this option).

-3. International employees that are participating in our monthly wire service program (see Receiving Your Paycheck Overseas) may also elect to have funds wired into their International bank account on file, for a $20 rush fee.
+3. International employees who are participating in our monthly wire service program (see Receiving Your Paycheck Overseas) may also elect to have funds wired into their International bank account on file, for a $20 rush fee.

 Complete the Payroll Advance Form and email or share it with payroll@reliant.org.